sotudeko/nxrm3-api-ansible/README.md

 Nexus Repository 3 API automation with Ansible

-The playbooks in this repository demonstrate using Ansible to automate calls to the [NXRM3 Script API](https://help.sonatype.com/repomanager3/rest-and-integration-api/script-api)
+The playbooks in this repository demonstrate using Ansible to automate calls to the [NXRM3 Script API](https://help.sonatype.com/repomanager3/rest-and-integration-api/script-api) to create NXRM3 objects in one or multiple NXRM3 instances.

 References:
 https://github.com/savoirfairelinux/ansible-nexus3-oss.